 Our RN Residency Program is a 20 week program with start dates in February and August that is specifically customized to meet the requirements of the new nursing graduate to be successfully transitioned to becoming a professional pediatric nurse.
-The Program utilizes the Versant program as a foundation as well as the following outcomes:
+CHOC participates in the Versant RN Residency Program.
+Upon graduation the RN Resident will have successfully accomplished the following:

 - Delivering safe, independent timely nursing care and practice according to the Nurse Practice Act, Family Centered Care, and CHOC’s policies, procedures, and standards of care.

 - Role modeling CHOC Children’s Mission, Values, Vision, Strategic Goals, Care Model, and Nursing Philosophy.

 - Advocating for patient, patient’s family, and self.

 - Integrating theoretical knowledge and past situations with clinical experiences to build upon their knowledge base.

 - Participating in new opportunities at CHOC to grow both professionally and clinically.